OpenAI Five crushes Dota2 world champs, and soon you can lose to it too

 Interestingly, OpenAI also discovered lately that Five is capable of playing cooperatively with humans as well as in competition.
 This was far from a sure thing — the whole system might have frozen up or misbehaved if it had a person in there gumming up the gears.
 But in fact it works pretty well.

 You can watch the replays or get the pro commentary on the games if you want to hear exactly how the AI won (I’ve played but I’m far from good.
 I’m not even bad yet).
 I understand they had some interesting buy-back tactics and were very aggressive.
-Or, if you’re feeling masochistic, you can take the AI on yourself in a limited time event later this week.
+Or, if you’re feeling masochistic, you can take on the AI yourself in a limited-time event later this week.

 We’re launching OpenAI Five Arena, a public experiment where we’ll let anyone play OpenAI Five in both competitive and cooperative modes.
 We’d known that our 1v1 bot would be exploitable through clever strategies; we don’t know to what extent the same is true of OpenAI Five, but we’re excited to invite the community to help us find out!